Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 Select the statement(s) correctly describing the term large in LLMs.
 ```
-Refers to the extensive training data of LLMs.
+〇 Refers to the extensive training data of LLMs.
 Indicates the size of the physical model.
-Reflects the significant computational resources needed for training.
+〇 Reflects the significant computational resources needed for training.
-Denotes their wide-ranging capabilities in understanding and generating text.
+〇 Denotes their wide-ranging capabilities in understanding and generating text.
 Symbolizes the literal size of the language they can process.
 ```
+*Great job!
+You've grasped the multi-dimensional significance of 'large' in LLMs, which encompasses training data, computational needs, and vast capabilities.*